arm61/pylj/docs/source/particles-and-potentials.md

 argon
 ```

 pylj calls this description a species, because one description serves every atom of the same kind.
 All the atoms in a simulation of argon share this one species.
-A simulation of a mixture of argon and xenon would have two. pylj's code calls the atoms particles, since it does not care whether they are atoms or something else.
+A simulation of a mixture of argon and xenon would have two.

 ## How the atoms interact